Bahc Yiso: Bahc's work and writing

 While leading Minor Injury and SEORO, Bahc's curating and organizational work, Bahc's earlier works produced in New York show a strong tendency to address his Korean identity within the American society and, thus, directly respond to social issues arising from racial tensions.
 Speaking English (1990) and Exotic-Minority-Oriental (1990) are examples in which Bahc put together a kitsch take on Korean traditional calligraphy with Western vernacular images, teasing out underlying linguistic codes and sociopolitical power structures.
 By his later years in New York, Bahc no longer made use of explicit juxtapositions between the visual and linguistic vocabulary of Korea and the US.
 Rather, culturally charged meanings were deliberately made unapparent.
 In Three Star Show (1994) and Trinity (1994), neither of the two works' visual imagery nor their titles signify towards its painting materials: coffee, coke, and soy sauce.
-Homo Identropous (1994), rendering a figure sitting upon a divided table, has been considered the artist's final point in addressing the continued yet futile search for one's identity.
+Homo Identropous (1994), rendering a figure sitting upon a divided table, has been considered his final point in addressing the continued yet futile search for one's identity.
 Nevertheless, all of such works attested to Bahc's exposure to postcolonial, feminist, and postmodern theories, as well as to the time's raging identity politics and multiculturalism during his time in New York.
 Bahc did not show his own work at Minor Injury but instead in shows organized by other alternative exhibition spaces, cultural organizations, and artist collectives.
 Many of those engaged in discussions on the social and cultural landscape of marginalized communities, such as Godzilla Asian American Arts Network.
 While Bahc willingly participated in such projects, he was nonetheless aware of the fact that they were the only opportunities available to him, an artist from the Third World.